timwebster9/mesos-ansible/README.md

 This can run against a Vagrant box for testing.
 The box provided is RHEL 7.3 and needs to be registered using your [Red Hat Developer Program](https://developers.redhat.com/register) subscription credentials.

-To enable registration, create a file called 'register.sh' in the `scripts` directory of this project with the following content (substituting your credentials):
+To enable registration, create a file called `register.sh` in the `scripts` directory of this project with the following content (substituting your credentials):

     subscription-manager register --username <username> --password <password> --auto-attach